- History of Junk Faxing

 Whether or not a broadcast fax is junk or not depends on the laws regarding junk faxes, but not all broadcast faxes are junk faxes.

 Laws in the United States involving Junk Faxes primarily revolve around the Telephone Consumer Protection Act of 1991 (47 USC 227), The Junk Fax Prevention Act of 2005, and the rule changes the FCC implemented in April of 2006.

-Many states have their own laws regarding junk faxes, and this can translate into different regulations depending on where a junk fax originates from and where it is sent to.
+Many states have laws regarding junk faxes, and this can translate into different regulations depending on where a junk fax originates and where it is sent.

-In the case of a junk fax being sent, the FCC can investigate violators and impose fines.
-Complaints are investigated when a complaint is filed through the FCC.
+In the case of sending a junk fax , the FCC can investigate violators and impose fines.
+Complaints are investigated when a complaint is filed with the FCC.